 How to give a dog lactulose by mouth

-Lactulose is a liquid that can be administered orally with a syringe or dropper.
-Hold your dog's lips closed and slightly tilt his chin upward.
+Lactulose is a liquid administered to dogs orally with a syringe or dropper.
+To deliver the medication this way, hold your dog's lips closed and slightly tilt their chin upward.
 Then, insert the syringe in the cheek pouch of your dog's mouth and gradually release the liquid.
-Once the liquid enters your dog's mouth, he'll automatically swallow it.
+Once the liquid enters your dog's mouth, they'll automatically swallow it.

-If your dog is in severe danger of liver failure, or if he has to undergo an endoscopy, your veterinarian may decide to give him a Lactulose enema.
-The Lactulose is administered through a tube into your dog's rectum.
+If your dog is in severe danger of liver failure, or if they have to undergo an endoscopy, your veterinarian may decide to give them a lactulose enema.
+The lactulose is administered through a tube into your dog's rectum.
 After this, your dog will be taken to an area where they can defecate.

-Before getting a prescription for Lactulose, inform your veterinarian of your dog's medical condition.
-Hypersensitive dogs must not use Lactulose and if your dog is diabetic, caution is required.
+Like people, allergies are fairly common in dogs.
+We call this "hypersensitivity."
+Dogs hypersensitive to milk proteins must not use lactulose because it could worsen their allergies.
+If your dog is diabetic, caution is required since lactulose is sugar that your dog can't absorb.
 Lactulose may also interact with antibiotics or other laxatives that your dog is taking.
-Because Lactulose can cause diarrhea and dehydration, avoid depriving your dog of water.
+Because lactulose can cause diarrhea and dehydration, make sure your dog has free access to plenty of water.